kikrishn/Blog/readme.md

 Could you also add a .boxed class that centers whatever's in it and puts a box around it?
 I made a rudimentary one already.

+ooooh, also a "emphasis" thing for text, (ideally coloring the text) that I can use for definitions?
+Thank you <3